-Beat together butter and sugars until light and fluffy.
+- In a mixing bowl, beat together butter and sugars until light and fluffy.
 Blend in egg and vanilla.
-Add combined flour, graham cracker crumbs, baking soda and salt.
-Mix well.
-Stir in chocolate chips and (if using) other stuff.
+Combine the flour, crumbs, salt and baking soda and add to the creamed mixture.
+Stir until blended, then mix in chocolate chips.

-Drop dough by heaping tablespoonfuls onto greased cookie sheets about 3 inches apart.
+- Drop dough by heaping tablespoonfuls onto cookie sheets about 3 inches apart.

-Bake in pre-heated oven 375 degrees F (190 degrees C) for 8 minutes.
+- Bake for 8-10 minutes or until cookies spring back when touched and appear set.
 Remove and quickly press marshmallows and chocolate into cookies.
 Return to oven and cook until done (about 3 or 4 more minutes)